310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 You were always peacefully talking and laughing with each other no matter what…

-Seeing you guys like that had always been a soothing part of this school for me… Try your best not to fight, okay?
-When things are looking strained around me, I start to feel depressed…
+Seeing you guys like that had always been a soothing part of this school for me… So try your best not to fight, okay?
+When people and stuff are looking tense around me, I start to feel depressed, as well…
 {% endbubble %}

 {% bubble Tomoya %}
-Ugh… It’s not like I fought with him because I *wanted* to… This is the first time this has happened, and I dunno what to do…
+Uu\~… It’s not like I fought with him because I *wanted* to… This is the first time this has happened, and I dunno what to do…
 {% endbubble %}

 {% bubble Midori %}
-Hmm… You guys have been close friends since junior high, right?
+Hmm… You guys have been close friends since junior high, right…?

 You’ve known each other for so long, it’s actually weirder that you hadn’t fought before…

-I’d immediately stop talking with anyone I can't get along with…
+Personally, I’d immediately stop talking with anyone I can't get along with…

 I can’t deal with arguments or fights, so I’d run away as soon as things get sour…

-Like, I don’t even talk to anyone from junior high anymore…
+Like, I don’t even talk to any friend from junior high anymore…

-That’s why I always thought you two had it pretty lucky…
+That’s why I always thought you two had it pretty lucky… I'm kinda jealous…

 You should make up with him as soon as possible… It’s pretty hard to find a lifelong friend like him…
 {% endbubble %}

 {% bubble Tomoya %}
-Ugh… Lifelong friends, huh… Yeah, I also felt like we’d be together just like we’ve always been, forever and ever…
+Ughh… Lifelong friends, huh… Yeah, I also felt like we’d be together just like we’ve always been, forever and ever…

 Even after we graduate, then become adults, and then grow old… I thought we’d always be together.